 It would be ideal if you took the time to learn about the factors that drive your consumers' behavior.

-It is critical to have a deep understanding of your consumers in order to develop high-quality products and advertise them successfully. in particular, we should have a thorough grasp of the factors that influence people's decisions to acquire or not purchase what we are selling.
+It is critical to have a deep understanding of your consumers in order to develop high-quality products and advertise them successfully.
+Our grasp of what influences people's decisions to purchase or not to purchase our products needs to be extensive.

 With that in mind, how do your products help improve someone's life?